BaseCS/dblp_api/README.md

   ```

    everyone has their own username, password, and localhost links so just fill that in
+   the localhost link will most likely be `neo4j://localhost:7687`

 - once that is done, run `node app.js`
 - Then open up `localhost:8000/docs`